thinking024/NWPU/English.md

 There are several reasons.

-The first one is I am long for doing research in software engineering throughout my life.
+The first one is that I am long for doing research in software engineering throughout my life.
 It’s a pleasure to be with my favorite major for lifetime.
 I suppose this is the most important factor in my decision.

 In addition, I learnt a lot during the past four years in my undergraduate school.
-However, my ability level still needs to be improved, and I also need to broaden my horizon.
-There are still many unknown areas with great research value in the software engineering field that are worth exploring.
+However, my ability still needs to be improved, and I also want to broaden my horizon.
+There are still many unknown areas with great research value in software engineering that are worth exploring.

 Life is precious.
 I think further study is still urgent  for me to realize self-value.
 It is necessary to seize any chance for self-development,  especially in this competitive modern world.

 In a word, I am looking forward to making a solid foundation for future profession after three-year study in NWPU.